 This past September I had the good fortune of taking a few of my blogger friends on a tour of the Napa and Sonoma wine regions.
 We had a blast wine tasting, sharing food and enjoying chocolate.
-One of our planned stops was Meadowcroft Wines where we were treated to a wine, chocolate and cheese experience.
+One of our planned stops was Meadowcroft Wines where we were treated to fun wine, chocolate, and cheese experience.

-One of the wines we were served as part of our wine, chocolate and cheese pairing was their Meadowcroft Wines 2011 Chardonnay.
-I usually gravitate to reds, but I have to say I really enjoyed this wine with our cheese and chocolate pairings.
+One of the wines they served as part of our wine, chocolate, and cheese pairing was their Meadowcroft Wines 2011 Chardonnay.
+I usually gravitate to reds, but I have to say I enjoyed this wine with our cheese and chocolate pairings.

 Tom Meadowcroft, vintner/owner of Meadowcroft Wines, has three wine labels: Meadowcroft, Magito and Thomas Henry.

 Tom moved to the California wine country from Washington State in 1996 to make wine for the Forman Vineyards.
-After graduating from Napa College Viticulture and Winery program, he joined Buckland Vineyard Management, working his way up to designing, planting and managing fields for stalwart wineries such as Cakebread, Robert Mondavi, Opus One and Stags Leap to name just a few.
+After graduating from Napa College Viticulture and Winery program, he joined Buckland Vineyard Management.
+He works his way up to designing, planting and managing fields for stalwart wineries such as Cakebread, Robert Mondavi, Opus One and Stags Leap to name just a few.
 All this proved invaluable to his developing skill as an outstanding winemaker.

 This is what the winemaker has to say about their Meadowcroft Wines 2011 Chardonnay: